sharedferret/Sparkle-Turntable-Bot/README.md

 * dbsize - Returns the number of songs logged in the database.

+* catfact, .catfact, catfacts - Returns a cat fact!

+### Commands with parameters

 * .weather [zip] - Returns the current weather conditions at the specified zip code.
 This call uses the Yahoo!
 YQL service.
 	Note: This service is rate-limited to 1,000 calls per hour.